EDIflyer/linux-notes/docs/server-setup/docker_setup.md

 !!! quote "Fix directory permission"
     ``` bash
     sudo chown -R nobody:82 privatebin/
-    sudo chown -R nobody:82 privatebin/
+    sudo chmod 700 privatebin/
     ```

-!!! info "If having an issue this is how to work it out"
+??? info "If having an issue this is how to work it out"
     1. First make the `privatebin` directory globally writeable with `sudo chmod 777 privatebin-data/`
     1. Now open PrivateBin and create a paste.
 If you then do `ls -lh` this will show the user - normally user `nobody` and group `82`:

     ![](../images/2024-02-07-14-15-43.png)
     1. Now change directory ownership with `sudo chown -R nobody:82 privatebin/`
-    1. Now revert directory restrictions with `sudo chown -R nobody:82 privatebin/`
+    1. Now revert directory restrictions with `sudo chmod 700 privatebin/`

 ## Docker Compose files for existing containers
 It is possible to easily generate a Docker Compose file for a container that has been started via the command line - see https://github.com/Red5d/docker-autocompose